 Since retiring in 2007 from a 27-year career in software engineering (and 16 years in fire research meteorology), I've covered sports photography primarily for Crenshaw High School in Los Angeles -- basketball, track-and-field, baseball, football, volleyball, tennis, boxing, water polo, and just plain hanging-out.
-There are more than 63,000 publicly-visible photos covering more than 560 "sets" -- album groupings for games, matches, practices, and other public events.
+There are more than 60,000 publicly-visible photos covering more than 500 "sets" -- album groupings for games, matches, practices, and other public events.

 Always include the tag 'Crenshaw' in the search field, to prevent getting extraneous matches from other Flickr sources.
 For example,